gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

+Retrieve products specific to the application.
 Products are the core resource of an application.
 Products can be associated by categories, collections, brands and more.
-If successful, returns a Product resource in the response body specified in `ApplicationProductListingResponseDatabasePowered`

 *Returned Response:*